 Hui Cuisine formed and spread nationwide with their diligent merchants when they traveled around, who made many adjustments when they came back.

 Roasting, steaming, stewing, braising, and smoking are the most frequently used cooking methods of Hui Cuisine, which all have strict requirements of duration and degree of heating.

-Delicacies from local mountains and rivers are the main ingredients of fine Hui Cuisine dishes.
+Delicacies from local mountains and rivers are the main ingredients of delicate Hui Cuisine dishes.